TheCoder4eu/BootsFaces-OSP/README.md

 ==============

 ### Note about this repository
-This is our maintained repository of the original [BootsFacses repository](https://github.com/TheCoder4eu/BootsFaces-OSP).
+This is our maintained repository of the original [BootsFaces repository](https://github.com/TheCoder4eu/BootsFaces-OSP).

 It includes our changes, bug fixes and improvements.
 All changes will be send to the original repository maintainer
 as a pull request, hopefully included in a future version of the origin repository.